What every dentist needs to know about financing

 Not all dentists have the foresight to retire when their practice is at its peak.
 Many only sell after they have begun to lose patients to younger, more marketing-savvy practitioners.
 Some delay retirement because of financial missteps made earlier in their careers.

 Examine closely the procedures of the practice you are considering buying to make sure it is a good fit for you.
 As a buyer, you will want to know if you can at least match the revenue that the practice has recently generated.
-Requesting and reviewing The Procedure by Code Report should provide you a detailed understanding of the types of procedures performed.
 For example, if you like to do cosmetic procedures and expecting to enhance billings with this type of treatment, your expectations may fall short if the seller’s procedures are mainly comprised of primary care and minor restorative therapy.

-5. Your financial advisor’s understanding of dental practice finances.
+Your financial advisor’s understanding of dental practice finances

 That’s why you may want to think twice about working with lenders that assign you a toll-free phone number, rather than a knowledgeable, local banker, to handle your needs.
 Not only are local bankers with a dental specialty better able to tailor a financing program to fit your individual circumstances, they may offer ongoing financial advice, industry contacts and other benefits that save you time and money as well.

 Buying a dental practice is like to putting together a giant jigsaw puzzle.
-It may seem overwhelming at first.
-But with persistence, planning and an understanding of what the big picture should look like, you can put the pieces together.
+It may seem overwhelming at first, but with persistence, planning and an understanding of what the big picture should look like, you can put the pieces together.
 A little experienced advice along the way makes the whole process easier.
+Contact us if you’d like help exploring your options.